-As many of the trades in Dual Momentum involve a switch from U.S. stocks to International stocks, and U.S. stocks are quite highly correlated to International stocks, my theory going in was the results of GSAM would be a bit lower performance than Dual Momentum with a lot less trades.
+As many of the trades in Dual Momentum involve a switch from U.S. stocks to International stocks, and U.S. stocks are quite highly correlated to International stocks, my theory going in was the results of Global Stocks Absolute Momentum would be slightly lower performance than Dual Momentum with a lot less trades.

 In theory, when U.S. stocks perform better than International stocks, the MSCI World/ACWI indices should go up as a whole somewhere in the middle of the performance of the two asset groups.
 Likewise when International stocks outperform U.S. stocks.
 Also, when one stock market group falls, the other tends to follow soon after.

 After compiling all the information and synthesizing it in a nice spreadsheet, the results are in: